maciellucass/cybersecurity-log-analysis/case-02-blacklisted-url-access/README.md

 Further analysis revealed that the user performed a prior web search related to payroll configuration.
 This behavior suggests that the access attempt was likely initiated through user interaction, such as clicking on a malicious or misleading search result.

-Firewall logs confirm that the outbound connection attempt was blocked and no communication with the external host was established.
+Firewall logs confirm that the outbound connection attempt was successfully blocked and no communication with the external host was established.

-No evidence of payload delivery, execution or endpoint compromise was identified during the investigation.
+No evidence of payload delivery, execution, or endpoint compromise was identified during the investigation.

 ## Conclusion